Prince Henry Cliff Walk (Between Katoomba and Leura)

 Olympian Rock Lookout

-Leura’s best-kept secret is the Olympian Rock Lookout.
-While most tourists visit Echo Point to see the Three Sisters, the Olympian Rock lookout point offers views of the Three Sisters from a different angle.
+One of Leura’s best-kept secrets is Olympian Rock Lookout.
+While most tourists visit Echo Point to see the Three Sisters, Olympian Rock offers views of the Three Sisters from a different angle.

-If you look closely, you can even see glimpses of the Ruined Castle in the distance, situated between Mount Solitary and Castle Head.
+If you look closely, you may also see glimpses of the Ruined Castle in the distance, situated between Mount Solitary and Castle Head.

 Buttenshaw Bridge